Clypeaster australasiae

 Clypeaster australasiae, the Australasian sand dollar, is a species of sea urchins of the family Clypeasteridae.
 Their armour is covered with spines.
 Clypeaster australasiae was first scientifically described in 1851 by Gray.

+Characteristics

 Clypeaster australaiae is a dark red-brown to cream coloured animal with a slightly convex upper surface and distinct markings in a flower-petal pattern.
 The surface of the test is covered by a dense mat of small spines and tubercles.